davidmpinho/public-vs-priv-schools/README.md

 ### Major to-do tasks for the first question

-1. Continue building Stan models and the respective simulations (in /python_scripts/stan_utils/sim_helper.py) that allow for:
+1. Continue building Stan models and the respective simulations (in /src/stan_utils/sim_helper.py) that allow for:
-    - Spatial relationships (with gaussian processes/gaussian random fields);
+    - Spatial relationships (with gaussian processes/random fields);
     - Missing data imputation;
     - Measurement error.

-2. Manually gather the coordinates for ~640 schools (this will be fun...).

-3. Fit the model analyze the results (this will actually be fun, but it never lasts).
+2. Fit the model analyze the results.

-4. Write an article about it.
-The idea is to have a more technical case study on using complex models with small data sets (similar to [Michael Betancourt's](https://betanalpha.github.io/writing/) case studies, but with more applied, rather than introductory, material), and then a more accessible article showing the results with a dashboard.
+3. Write an article about it.
+The idea is to have a more technical case study on using complex models with small data sets (similar to [Michael Betancourt's](https://betanalpha.github.io/writing/) case studies but with more applied, rather than introductory, material), and then a more accessible article showing the results with a dashboard.

+All of this is being done as I develop (what will become) a package for prior predictive simulations (in /src/stan_utils/sim_helper.py).

 ### Major to-do tasks for the second question

-1. Figure out the causal model.
-I am pretty sure I can't put every variable in there.
-2. Based on the causal model, merge the data sets with whatever is needed.
-3. Build a model for this (similar to the first one, but simpler).
+1. Do experiments (with simulated data) to figure out how long it takes to run even a basic model.
+2. Iterate on that model.